 Posted by Willy Franzen on July 17, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Yesterday I got back from an amazing trip to Grand Teton and Yellowstone National Parks (for a friend’s wedding, I swear!).
 While I spent most of the time outside, I also spent a lot of time in the car driving from place to place or looking for wildlife (of course, we ran into the Grizzly bear while I was out of the car hiking).
 With all of the driving, we were lucky that the rental car was equipped with a SirusXM radio so Amy and I could reminisce by listening to 90s on 9.
 With the lack of billboards in the park and the satellite radio, I figured that I was out of the grip of Clear Channel Communications for at least a little bit.
 I was wrong.
 They even have stations on SiriusXM–Clear Channel, which is based in San Antonio, TX, is a media behemoth.
 If you’re in a car, and you’re not being reached by them, then you’re an exception.
 The company owns 850 radio stations and nearly 1 million outdoor advertising displays (think billboards).
 Unless your favorite radio station is NPR, there’s a very good chance that Clear Channel owns it.